 Well, sadly for the BS6 models, Volkswagen does not offer a DSG box with their exiting 1.0-litre TSI motor.
-This gem motor now comes with a torque converter that is definitely not as slick or fast as a DSG but does a really good job.
-That said, Hyundai with their GDI engine line-up offers a DCT transmission.
-The powerful 1.0-litre turbo GDI and even more powerful 1.4-litre both come with 7-speed DCTs but both are different.
+Instead, this gem motor now comes with a torque converter that is definitely not as slick or as fast as a DSG but still does a really good job.

 Avoid Using the Accelerator to Keep the Car on Slopes